tisaconundrum2/PySAT-GUI/src/PYSAT_Gui_UI_Forms/README.txt

+# Process

+Start UIconversion.bat
+then run compare.bat

+# How it works

 - "UI Files" holds many *.UI
 - process all these UI files with "UIconversion.bat"
 - UI conversion converts all the *.ui files to *.py and puts them into "PythonUI"